milesix/pexsi/doc/install.rst

 PEXSI requires an external parallel :math:`LU` factorization or :math:`LDL^T` factorization routine (default is SuperLU_DIST), and an external parallel matrix reordering routine (default is ParMETIS) to reduce the fill-in of the factorization routine.
-These packages need to be downloaded and installed separately, before building the PEXSI package.
+Please note that the required packages are already include in the "external/" directory.
+You do not need to download them separately.
+These packages also are ready to be install as part of the PEXSI build process.
+You can build the PEXSI package directly.

 ..
   Starting from v1.0, PEXSI requires both symPACK and SuperLU_DIST.